 - Electrical permit application if electrical work is performed

 - NEW!
-One set of architectural stamped drawings and one electronic set.
-The electronic set can be submitted via USB drive, CD, or document link (e-mail to email@example.com.
+Submit permit documents and architectural drawings via USB drive, CD, or document link (e-mail to email@example.com).
 If submittals do not adhere to the Electronic Plan Review/Permit Submittal Instructions, your submittal may be rejected.

 - For other requirements specific to each project, including current fees and required inspections, a resource guide is available by choosing your project in the table below.